Ema Kozin

-Ema Kozin is a Slovenian professional boxer.
-She is a world champion in two weight classes, having held the WIBA middleweight title since 2017; the WIBA super-middleweight title since 2018; the WIBF super-middleweight title since 2019; and the WBC interim female middleweight title since October 2020.
-As of September 2020, she is ranked as the world's fourth best active female super-middleweight by The Ring and the sixth best active middleweight by BoxRec.
+Ema Kozin (born 2 December 1998) is a Slovenian professional boxer who is a former WBC and WBO female super-welterweight champion.
+She has also held the WBC interim female middleweight title.

 Professional career

 Kozin made her professional debut on 24 September 2016, scoring a four-round unanimous decision (UD) victory over Ina Milohanic at the Tabor Arena in Maribor, Slovenia.

 After compiling a record of 9–0 (6 KOs) she fought for her first professional title, the WBU (German) female middleweight title, facing Elene Sikmashvili on 16 September 2017 at the Sound Factory in Gersthofen, Germany.
 Kozin defeated Sikmashvili by UD to capture the WBU (German) title, with one judge scoring the bout 99–91 and the other two scoring it 96–93.

-She collected two more titles in her next outing, defeating Florence Muthoni by UD on 14 October at the Trivoli Arena in Ljubljana, Slovenia, capturing the vacant WBC International and WBF female middleweight titles with the judges' scorecards reading 99–91, 97–93, and 96–94.
+She collected two more titles in her next outing, defeating Florence Muthoni by UD on 14 October at the Tivoli Arena in Ljubljana, Slovenia, capturing the vacant WBC International and WBF female middleweight titles with the judges' scorecards reading 99–91, 97–93, and 96–94.

 In her next fight she captured her first major world title in the women's ranks – the WIBA middleweight title – by defeating Dora Tollar via third-round technical knockout (TKO) on 15 December in Banja Luka, Bosnia and Herzegovina.
 At the time of the stoppage she was ahead on all three judges' scorecards at 20–18.

 She successfully defended her WBF female and WIBA titles by defeating former welterweight world champion Eva Bajic via fifth-round knockout (KO) on 16 March 2018 at Remington Park in Oklahoma City, capturing the vacant GBC title in the process.
 She defeated Bajic in a rematch in July, winning by split decision (SD) to retain her WBF female and WIBA titles.
 Two judges scored the bout 97–93 and 97–94 in favour of Kozin while the third scored it 100–90 for Bajic.
 For both fights Kozin was originally scheduled to face Mapule Ngubane, but after the latter failed to secure a visa Bajic was brought in as a late replacement.